 Audience: Mensa high IQ society members and guests.
 General public, ages 0-125.

 Cioli Barazandeh will visit Capitol Hill as a member of a team from the American Institute of Aeronautics and Astronautics (AIAA) on March 20, 2019.
-As an Aero/Astro Engineering graduate student from Purdue, a resident of Virginia with projects spanning several states, and an AIAA member, she’ll meet with several government officials to talk about Funding Stability and Competitiveness, R&D and Innovation, and Workforce Development and Enhancement in Aero/Astro-related fields, hoping to increase awareness, to impress needs upon lawmakers, to clarify misconceptions, and to answer questions.
+As an Aero/Astro Engineering student from Purdue and AIAA member, she’ll meet with several government officials to talk about Funding Stability and Competitiveness, R&D and Innovation, and Workforce Development and Enhancement in Aero/Astro-related fields, hoping to increase awareness, to impress needs upon lawmakers, to clarify misconceptions, and to answer questions.
 Her background in many aspects of aerospace science and engineering, including propulsion, dynamics, mechanics, and human health-related studies, makes her uniquely qualified to represent a vast gamut of aerospace-related interests.

 On March 27-28, Cioli Barazandeh will join women engineers from the Society of Women Engineers in meeting with federal government officials to press home the imperativeness of having diversity and inclusion in the engineering in order to fuel innovation in STEM.
 She is prepared to tell her personal story and to answer targeted questions in the hopes of shaping policy and inspiring the provision of more support and funding for engineering, including aerospace science-related projects, and participants, especially from the angle of inclusion.